 In today’s digital climate, a website is a must-have for almost all small businesses.

-It can be a great way to allow customers to get to know your business, build a following, and spread important information.
+It can be a great way to help customers learn more about your business, build a following, and spread important information in your niche.

-However, creating and maintaining a legally protected website isn’t quite as easy as it first might seem.
+However, creating and maintaining a legally strong website isn’t quite as easy as it might seem.

 In fact, there are several common legal issues that small business owners should know about before they launch their website.